ericoporto/ags-manual-wiki/ScriptAPIOverview.md

 ### API switches

 When a new version of AGS is released and comes with new API entries for additional functionality these changes can possibly cause conflicts with previously made scripts.
 Sometimes a function gets deprecated (outdated) and disabled, or replaced by a different and better one.
-Sometimes a new function is added that eventually uses a descriptive name which you already used in your script, which can obviously lead to conflicts.
+Sometimes a new function is added that uses a descriptive name which you already used in your script, which can obviously lead to conflicts.
 Usually it's a good idea to adjust your script and resolve these problems by hand.
 But if you do not want to or do not have the time to do so just yet - there are API switches.

 In a nutshell, API switches let you control which parts of the API are active in your game.